-User IDs are assigned to Fiscal Service employees consistent with their network logon ID.
-User IDs for Customer Agency staff are assigned by an ARC system administrator.
+User IDs are assigned to internal and external users by an ARC system administrator.
 A temporary password is assigned to all users by calling the Oracle Support Team.
 Oracle Support Team personnel are responsible for verifying the caller's identity.
 Once the user logs onto the accounting system, they must establish their own unique password.
-An Oracle/Discoverer user's password must meet unique password configuration, password complexity and password expiration criteria to ensure strong password security.
+An Oracle/OBI/Discoverer user's password must meet unique password configuration, password complexity and password expiration criteria to ensure strong password security.

-Oracle/Discoverer access attempt logs are reviewed daily by the Service Desk Branch to identify if users attempted to unsuccessfully access the system five or more times in the day.
+Oracle/OBI/Discoverer access attempt logs are reviewed daily by the Service Desk Branch to identify if users attempted to unsuccessfully access the system five or more times in the day.
 When five or more unsuccessful access attempts are made, an e-mail is sent to the user indicating that the access attempts were noted and requesting that the user notify ARC if the attempts were not made by the user.